 13. Pop the question

-Invite the to-be bride and groom to answer questions like, “who made the first move”?
+Invite the to-be bride and groom to answer trivia questions like, “who made the first move”?
 Each question should be written on a helium balloon and filled with confetti corresponding to the bride or groom.
 To reveal the answers, pop the balloons, and the table with the most right answers wins mini-champagnes.
+Alternatively, you can club the fun balloon pop activity with other games like truth or dare to come up with unique game ideas for the engagement party.

 14. Engagement charades